West End Airport: History

 The airport was constructed as part of an ambitious plan to construct a 1000-guest resort at West End in the late 1940s by the British firm Butlin's.
 The partially-constructed resort operated for a single season in 1950 before Butlin's ran out of money.
 A small part of the resort was brought back into operation in 1955 before being more fundamentally redeveloped in 1960.

+In 1963, the airport was renamed Jack Tar International Airport in connection with the redevelopment of the Butlin's site into Jack Tar Village.
 West End Airport was the main airport for Grand Bahama until Freeport's overshadowed it.

 According to its route map, in 1971 Northeast Airlines was operating scheduled passenger jet service nonstop between Boston (BOS) and the airport.